-result in less crime, and to suggest instead that there will be marked increases in the size of the population most likely to become members of gangs or youth groups and to engage in violent crime, are based on artificial assumptions.
+It is important to reiterate that these figures, which appear on their face to run directly contrary to the notion that a declining youth population will result in less crime, and to suggest instead that there will be marked increases in the size of the population most likely to become members of gangs or youth groups and to engage in violent crime, are based on artificial assumptions.
 The most obvious ones are that few of the 0-9 group will die in ten years, that few will move out of the municipal city, and that there will be little movement of lower-status minority males into the municipal cities by 1980.
 In consideration of these assumptions, the most conservative conclusion one might draw from these figures is that they do not provide convincing support to the notion that the size of the high-risk adolescent population will decline markedly over the next five years.

 If, on the other hand, one wishes to venture less conservative predictions, an examination of the cited assumptions, rather than weakening predictions that the size of these high-risk youth populations will increase, seem to strengthen them, and raises the possibility of increases even larger than those suggested by Table XXVII.

 With respect to mortality, as already noted, the number of persons 0-9 likely to die or be killed within the ten year period represents a negligible proportion of the total.
-In addition, according to census officials, the number of persons aged 0-9 is somewhat more likely to be undercounted than persons at older age levels.
+In addition, according to census officials, the number or persons aged 0-9 is somewhat more likely to be undercounted than persons at older age levels.

 Factors involving immigration and emigration trends introduce the greatest degree of uncertainty into population extrapolations.
-Available evidence points to at least three relevant trends; a continuing exodus of higher status whites and non-whites from central city areas ("white flight"), and a consequent increase in the proportions of lower status "minorities" in municipal areas, a major movement since the 1950's; a slowdown and/or halting of the outmovement of lower status populations to outer city areas; and increases, in some cases very substantial, of inmovements of low-skilled foreign immigrants-some legal, many more illegal-into the municipal areas.
-One estimate reckons at least 8 million illegal immigrants (mostly Hispanic) in the U.S. in 1975, with approximately one million of these (about 13 percent of the population) in New York alone.
+Available evidence points to at least three relevant trends; a continuing exodus of higher status whites and non-whites from central city areas ("white flight"), and a consequent increase in the proportions of lower status "minorities" in municipal areas, a major movement since the 1950's; a slowdown and/or halting of the outmovement of lower status populations to outer city areas; and increases, in some cases very substantial, of inmovements of lowskilled foreign immigrants -- some legal, many more illegal -- into the municipal areas.
+One estimate reckons at least 8 million illegal immigrants (mostly Hispanic) in the U.S. in 1975, with approximately one million of these (about 13% of the population) in New York alone.
 The cumulative effect of these trends is quite clearly to increase the proportion of lower-status minority populations in the major municipal cities, and somewhat less clearly to increase the absolute numbers of these population categories.
-To the degree to which these trends obtain or continue between 1975 and 1980, there is a very high likelihood that the size of the recruitment pool from which members of youth gangs and law-violating youth groups are drawn will increase rather than decrease over the next five years.9
+To the degree to which these trends obtain or continue between 1975 and 1980, there is a very high likelihood that the size of the recruitment pool from which members of youth gangs and law-violating youth groups are drawn will increase rather than decrease over the next five years.
+1